Do you sell M-80s and/or Cherry Bombs?

 Should I let kids play with fireworks?

 As a family-owned business it is our number one priority to help you and your families celebrate safely.
+REMEMBER, when you are using fireworks YOU ARE IN CHARGE OF SAFETY.
+Keep safety in mind at all times and if you have any questions about our products or how to use them, please contact us before you light!
 With that in mind, we’ve put together the following list of safety tips.
 These tips are compiled from those offered by the Consumer Product Safety Commission (CPSC), the National Council on Firework Safety (NCFS), general industry standards, and our years of experience.

 - Always follow the law.
 Obey all local, state, and federal laws regarding the use and possession of fireworks.
 If you are unsure of local laws, contact your local AHJ (Authority Having Jurisdiction).
 The local AHJ may be the fire chief, township chairperson, etc. It is also important that you understand the intended use and possible hazards associated with each firework, so be sure to read and follow all labels, cautions, directions, and warnings.